 Family Skills Continue…

 Our students live in a family home, with their classmates and teammates as their roommates.
-We have house parents who are an actual married couple who have raised high school students of their own and now generations of boarding school students.
-Our students get to live in a family atmosphere where they help with the household chores, talk with their house parents about their day, and eat around a family table at dinner.
+Our house parents have raised high school students of their own and now generations of boarding school students.
+Our students get to live in a family atmosphere where they help with the household chores, talk with their house parents about their day, and eat around a family table at dinner and at breakfast.
 They get to continue to work on their family relationship skills while here, which is a huge benefit to their development into mature adults.

 Where food comes from…

 Our students don’t eat at a cafeteria, or from a vending machine.
 Instead, they eat home-cooked meals cooked by their home parents, typically around a family table for dinner.
 Home cooking made with grass-fed beef, mostly our own eggs, our own pork, and typically our own milk from our own cows.
 Students get a healthy sense of where food comes from, and the value of fresh ingredients and real cooking.